MicrosoftDocs/windows-dev-docs/hub/apps/design/widgets/index.md

 ### Dependable

 Surface frequently used information instantly to save users time in repeating those steps.
-Drive consistent re-engagement to your app or services.
+Drive consistent re-engagement to your app.

 ### Useful